synnea/the-modern-witcher/README.md

 - I am a fan of the The Witcher franchise, and I'm specifically interested in buying merchandise.
 - I am a fan of the The Witcher franchise, but I'm not specifically interested in buying merchandise.
 - I am not a particular fan of the The Witcher franchise, but I am interested in buying unique gifts.
-- I want to make a safe and secure online purchase.
+- I want to have an enjoyable online shopping experience.

 ### Wireframes <a name="wireframes"></a>